-To set search query refinement, you can select the Filter icon on the right within the Search bar.
+To set a search query refinement, you can press the down arrow icon on the right within the Search bar.
 This will open an Advanced Search flyout to easily search within specific fields and cycle through them with the TAB button.
 You can also change the search scope here.

 To open the Advanced Search flyout with keyboard shortcuts use;

 - F3-> TAB-> SPACEBAR